kristofzerbe/kiko.io/source/_posts/2024/SVWW-vs-Energie-Cottbus-2024-09-01.md

 ## The Game

 As soon as the whistle blew, our boys charged forwards like impetuous puppies and wanted to show who the home side was, only to have to turn on their heels because the Cottbus team were far from stupid and almost scored the first goal after just thirty seconds.
-Our goalkeeper had to smash the ball onto the roof of the stadium no less than 3 times in the first 5 minutes to prevent the worst from happening.
+Our goalkeeper **Florian Stritzel** had to smash the ball onto the roof of the stadium no less than 3 times in the first 5 minutes to prevent the worst from happening.
 Oh my ...

 This cluelessness, coupled with many mistakes and only occasional good attacks on our part, lasted a whole half hour.
-Cottbuss played much more efficiently, but were unable to overcome Stritzel, who was the best man on the pitch so far.

-This cluelessness, coupled with many mistakes and only occasional good attacks on our part, lasted a whole half hour.
-Cottbuss played much more straightforwardly, but were unable to overcome our goalkeeper Stritzel, who was the best man on the pitch so far.
-In the 36th minute, Goppel and Flotho launched a really well thought-out attack, but Mockenhaupt narrowly failed to beat the opposition goalkeeper, who was standing between his posts for a reason.
+Cottbus played much more straightforwardly, but were unable to overcome our goalkeeper Stritzel, who was the best man on the pitch so far.
+In the 36th minute, **Thijme.
+Goppel** and **Moritz Flotho** launched a really well thought-out attack, but **Sascha Mockenhaupt** failed to beat the opposition goalkeeper, who was standing between his posts for a reason.

-It was all the more incomprehensible that Cottbus let Goppel go again 5 minutes later and did not prevent him from taking a full shot on goal.
+It was all the more incomprehensible that Cottbus let **Goppel** go again 5 minutes later and did not prevent him from taking a full shot on goal.
 The ball bounced nicely off a defender's head into the top right-hand corner ... **1:0**.
 What a mystery...
 However, they were unlucky not only on their side, but also on the other, as their direct equaliser was denied for offside.

 {% image_masonry
   "PXL_20240901_112100470.jpg|"